The origins

 The intervention of Guillaume de Murol

-It is in this difficult context that the castle takes again of more beautiful its role of protector of the population.
+It is in these difficult circumstances that the castle regains its role as protector of the population.
 Works are accomplished for its reinforcement in the years 1390 by Guillaume II de Murol.
-Retired in his lands after a life of adventurous knight, he takes firmly in hand the administration of his goods.
-During twenty years, he deals with all his affairs himself, enlarges and restores his fortress.
-He kept two registers in which poems and personal memories are mixed with figures, but also a long autobiographical testament.
-Thanks to this invaluable testimony, we are now in a position to better understand the role of the lord and to enhance it.
+Withdrawn in his lands after years of knighthood, he took firm control of the administration of his property.
+For twenty years, he handled all his business himself, enxtanding and restoring his fortress.
+He kept two registers in which poems and personal memories are mixed with figures, but also a long autobiographical will.
+Thanks to this invaluable testimony, we are now in a position to understand the role of the lord and to highlight it.

 From the 15th to the 20th century

-In 1889, the castle of Murol was classified as a historical monument.
+In 1889, the castle of Murol was listed historical monument.
 The following year, its last owner, Henri-Guillaume de Chabrol, gave it to the department of Puy-de-Dôme which in turn gave it to the commune of Murol in 1953, which still owns the building today.